 “Don’t believe everything you read.”

 It’s an old warning.
-But it is especially true for health-related information you find on the World Wide Web.
+But it is especially true for health-related information you find on the internet.

 Path to improved health

-To avoid unreliable health information when you’re surfing the Web, ask yourself the following questions.
+To avoid unreliable health information when you’re searching the internet, ask yourself the following questions.

 Where did this information come from?